 When you are sleep deprived, it negatively affects the release of the growth hormones in your body.
 Lower HGH levels due to lack of sleep may cause reduced muscle mass.
 Diminished mass slows down your metabolism, making it easier for you to get fat.

-Lack of sleep results in your insulin sensitivity and glucose tolerance.
+Lack of sleep results in insulin sensitivity and glucose tolerance.
 Your growth hormones also decrease, slowing down your metabolism and making you gain weight faster.

 There are several factors on how sleep can increase the risks of obesity and how obesity can cause sleep deprivation.
 People who don’t get enough sleep tend to eat more causing obesity while those who are obese cannot get quality sleep.
-If you are experiencing the symptoms of sleep disorders because of your weight or you are gaining weight because of a possible sleep problem, consider visiting a sleep expert like a dentist specializing in sleep issue as soon as possible.
+If you are experiencing the symptoms of sleep disorders because of your weight or you are gaining weight because of a possible sleep problem, consider visiting a sleep expert like a dentist specializing in sleep issues as soon as possible.